How to build rest into your day

 The following tips can help:

-• If your mind is racing with tasks and ideas, spend a few minutes to write them down and then set them aside
+• Spend a few minutes writing down your thoughts if your mind is racing with tasks and ideas, then set them aside.

-• If you’re feeling anxious, don’t watch the news or other programs that might upset you—it can worsen your anxiety
+• Don’t watch the news or other programs that might upset you if you’re feeling anxious—it can worsen your anxiety.

 • Notice the positive.
-When you find yourself worrying, stop and focus on what you have done well today (even small tasks are accomplishments!)
+When you find yourself worrying, stop and focus on what you have done well today.
+(Even completing small tasks are accomplishments!)

 • Make some time for laughter.
-Rent a comedy video, watch a sitcom or phone the funniest person you know.
+Watch a comedy video, a sitcom or phone the funniest person you know.
 A natural stress-releaser, laughter really is the best medicine for a good night’s sleep!

 • Talk with someone you trust.
 Information and reassurance can ease fears and anxieties